 Duplex stainless steel, refers to a type of stainless steel in which ferrite and austenite each about 50%, generally less phase content also need to reach 30%.
 In the case of low C content, the content of Cr is 18%-28% and the content of Ni is 3%-10%.
 Some steels also contain alloying elements such as Mo, Cu, Nb, Ti and N.

 This kind of steel has the characteristics of both austenite stainless steel and ferrite stainless steel.
 Compared with ferrite stainless steel, both the plasticity and toughness is higher, no room temperature brittleness, resistance to intercrystalline corrosion and welding performance are significantly improved, but also has 475℃ brittleness and high thermal conductivity of ferrite stainless steel , as well as superplasticity.
 Compared with austenitic stainless steel, the strength is high, and the resistance to intergranular corrosion and chloride stress corrosion is obviously improved.
 Duplex stainless steel has excellent corrosion resistance and is also a ni-stainless steel.
-Thus, duplex stainless steel is also widely adopted in investment casting process.
+Thus, duplex stainless steel is also widely adopted in stainless steel investment casting process.

 Duplex Stainless Steel Casting Process